caerbannogwhite/preludio/README.md

 make.ps1
 ```

+### New Ideas

+- Add datetime series to Gandalff
+- List can be indexed with integers, ranges, strings and regex

 ### Log

 - **20 / 08 / 2023** After exactly one year from the first commit, Preludio is fairly stable and usable.
 The language is still missing a few core features (like `join` and aggregators, already supported by Gandalff), but it is already possible to perform many operations with it.